maheshrajrp/oneauth/README.md

-# Simple OAuth Project
+# OneAuth Project

-This project serves as a template for setting up a Spring Boot application with OAuth2 resource server capabilities, along with a React user interface.
+This project is a Spring Boot application with OAuth2 resource server capabilities, along with a React user interface.
+It is protected by Keycloak acitng as the authorization server.
+The entirity of the application is hosted in Kubernetes and the necessary deployment yamls are stored within their respective folders.
+The running version of the application can be accessed [here](https://oneauth.theiris.club/).

 ## Description